andycranston/serialterm/README.md

 ## Use a different escape character

-By default the escape character is the tiled '~' character.
+By default the escape character is the tilde '~' character.
 To use another
 character:

 ```
 python serialterm.py --escape + com7
 ```

-In this exampel the plus sign '+' character is now the escape character so to exit the program you now type:
+In this example the plus sign '+' character is now the escape character so to exit the program you now type:

 ```